-The Southwest Rural Health Research Center (SRHRC) is a nationally recognized center established more than a decade ago to address the needs of rural and underserved populations across Texas and the nation.
+The Southwest Rural Health Research Center (SRHRC) is a nationally funded and recognized center established more than a decade ago to address the needs of rural and underserved populations across Texas and the nation.
 The SRHRC comprises a unique combination of faculty expertise in health policy, health economics, aging, long-term care, health law, epidemiology and biostatistics, and chronic disease.
 Of current importance are our Rural Healthy People 2020 volumes.

 Texas A&M Receives $2.8 Million from HHS-HRSA

 to Research Critical Health Issues Facing Rural America